 Performance will be reviewed following the engagement sessions conducted in the field.
-In addition there will be opportunity for the ESIA engagement team to review and assess performance in between the engagement sessions depending on the level of feedback received from stakeholders during these periods.
+In addition, there will be opportunity for the ESIA engagement team to review and assess performance in between the engagement sessions depending on the level of feedback received from stakeholders during these periods.

-Evaluation of performance will assess the extent to which the engagement activities and outputs meet those outlined in the SEP.
-In assessing performance the following will be considered:
+Evaluation of performance will assess the extent to which the engagement activities and outputs meet those outlined in this SEP.
+In assessing performance, the following will be considered:

-- materials disseminated: types, frequency, and location; - place and time of formal engagement events and level of participation including by specific stakeholder groups (eg women, youth, cultural leaders); - number of comments received assessing the topic, type of stakeholder and details of feedback provided; - numbers and type of stakeholders who come into contact with the Project team by mail, webpage and any other means of communication; - meeting minutes, attendance registers and photographic evidence; - comments received by government authorities, village leaders and other parties and passed to the Project; - numbers and types of feedback and / or grievances and the nature and timing of their resolution; and - the extent to which feedback and comments have been addressed and have led to corrective actions being implemented.
+- Materials disseminated: types, frequency, and location; - Place and time of formal engagement events and level of participation including by specific stakeholder groups (e.g. women, youth, cultural leaders);

+- Number of comments received assessing the topic, type of stakeholder and details of feedback provided; - Numbers and type of stakeholders who come into contact with the Project team by mail, webpage and any other means of communication; - Meeting minutes, attendance registers and photographic evidence; - Comments received by government authorities, village leaders and other parties and passed to the Project; - Numbers and types of feedback and / or grievances and the nature and timing of their resolution; and - The extent to which feedback and comments have been addressed and have led to corrective actions being implemented.